Paul-Tauxe/agile-final-project/README.md

-# agile-final-project
+# agile-second-project
-This repository contains the lab for the final agile planning (see Projects).
+This repository contains a lab on Agile planning (see Projects).